sifang/knock/README.md

 To run test:
 1. git clone the project
-2. then run "npm i && node test"
+2. then run "npm i && npm run test"